ash-project/ash/documentation/tutorials/get-started-with-ash-and-phoenix.md

 MyAshPhoenixApp.Blog.Post.destroy!(updated_post)
 ```

-Now isn't that more convenient.
+Now isn't that more convenient?

+> Note: All functions that interact with an Ash resource have a safe and unsafe version.
+For example there are two create functions `create/2` and `create!/2`. `create/2` returns `{:ok, resource}` or `{:error, reason}`. `create!/2` will return just the resource on success and will raise an error on failure.

-## Hooking up to a Phoenix LiveView
+## Connecting your Resource to a Phoenix LiveView

 Now we know how to interact with our resource, lets connect it to a simple Phoenix LiveView.
 Here is the LiveView below: